They can be difficult to remove but there are a few methods you can use to successfully get rid of them.

 Using vinegar to kill wild violets is one of the most popular methods for removing them from lawns.
 Vinegar works by killing the green foliage on contact, so it’s important to really soak the leaves and stems with a solution of half water and half vinegar.
 For the best effect, use a vinegar that contains more than the standard 5 percent acetic acid.

-We have found that this method works best when it’s applied on a sunny day when the weeds are actively growing.
+In my experience this method works best when it’s applied on a sunny day when the weeds are actively growing.
 This will ensure that the vinegar is able to penetrate the leaves and stems, killing them off more quickly.

 3. Remove by hand